5 Tips For Preserving Milk Supply While Learning to Latch

 Hey, a nipple shield can save a breastfeeding relationship, absolutely 100%!
 But’s important to work directly with an International Board Certified Lactation Consultant when doing so.
 Nipple shields are infamous for low weight gain, clogged ducts, low milk supply and a ton of other breastfeeding issues even Mastitis.
 If you are using one, make sure it’s the right size and baby’s weight is being monitored closely by your pediatrician or an International Board Certified Lactation Consultant.
 Nipple shields are not intended for long-term use and should be approached with caution.
 Even with inverted nipples, most draw out with nursing or pumping so a nipple shield is still not necessary.
 Like with anything, there is always an extra special circumstance when mom might need a nipple shield, but for the most part – just say no to nipple shields.

 We make milk by supply and demand so if you are not nursing your baby directly from the breast, pumping will be crucial to keeping up with your milk supply.
 Learn more about choosing the right Spectrababy USA breast pump here.
 Keeping up with your milk supply while working on baby’s latch is hard work.
 It’s important to have the support of your family, friends, and your pediatrician.
-If you are not already working with an International Board Certified Lactation Consultant, find one ASAP.
-Better yet, search and find a local IBCLC Certified through SpectraBaby USA and find a lactation specialist specifically trained in using our breast pumps.
-Our Spectrababy USA certified IBCLCs, will help you jump over your breastfeeding hurdles, cheer you on when you need it most, and help you meet all your breastfeeding goals.
+Our Spectrababy USA certified IBCLCs, can help you jump over your breastfeeding hurdles, cheer you on when you need it most, and help you meet all your breastfeeding goals.
+Schedule your complimentary consult here.